Handbook for PhD Students in Statistics

 Proposal Presentation and Admission to Candidacy

 By the end of Autumn Quarter of the fourth year, students should have completed a proposal presentation to their committee.
 This consists of a written (typically 5-10 page) report on completed and planned research with relevant references and a meeting with the committee discussing the proposed research (format is flexible, but typically a 1.5 hour meeting, with 45 minutes for student presentation and 45 minutes for questions and discussion).
 The proposal meeting will be scheduled by the student and his or her committee and reported to the Department office.
+The meeting can be scheduled only if the student has already successfully completed three quarters of consulting.
 Acceptance of the proposal by the Dissertation Committee is a formal requirement of the Department's PhD program.
 After a successful proposal presentation, the student will be formally admitted to candidacy for the PhD degree.
 By University rules, the dissertation defense cannot occur earlier than 8 months after admission to candidacy, and the student should keep this in mind when scheduling both the proposal presentation and the defense.

 Following the fourth year, during each year that the student remains, the student is required to have a meeting with the committee no later than November 30th of Autumn Quarter or defend by that time.